-When searching for a new job, most of the HR recruiters ask for a salary slip from the previous employer.
-This is because a payslip is an official document that can’t be faked since many employees lie about their salaries too.
+When searching for a new job, most of the HR recruiters ask for a salary slip from the previous employer as it is an official document that can’t be faked since many employees lie about their salaries too.
 Therefore, every employee should make sure they have monthly payslips issued to them by their respective employers.

-For anyone who has applied for either a loan or credit card, the lender’s first requirement is a salary slip.
+Anyone who has applied for either a loan or credit card, lender’s first requirement is a salary slip.
 A salary slip assures the lender that the individual is working and based on their salary, is capable enough to pay off loans and credit card bills.

 A salary slip serves as proof of employment everywhere, all around the world.
-So next time anyone questions your employment, show them your salary slip.
+So next time anyone questions your employment, show them their salary slip!!

 It isn’t manually easy to keep a record of salary deductions which end as savings of the individual.
-However, a salary slip contains valuable information like UAN No. and monthly PF deductions.
-This makes it easy to calculate the total savings of an employee.
+However, a payslip contains valuable information like UAN No. and monthly PF deductions which make it easy, to sum up, the total savings of an employee.

-Role of HRMS in managing Employee Salary Details
+Role of HRMS in managing Employee Pay Particulars